-Gold prices are set to hit 19 new all-time highs in 2025, including seven unprecedented highs above $3,000 an ounce.
+Gold prices are expected to reach their 19th all-time high in 2025, including seven unprecedented levels above $3,000 per ounce.
 Prices are up 18% this year after soaring 27% in 2024.

 Gold price movements today

-+ Domestic gold price
++ Domestic gold prices

-At 6:00 a.m. on April 3, the price of gold bars at Doji and SJC was listed at 99.1 - 102.8 million VND/tael (buy - sell), down 300,000 VND/tael (buy) and down 400,000 VND/tael (sell) compared to early this morning.
+At 6:00 AM on April 3rd, the price of gold bars at Doji and SJC was listed at 99.1 - 102.8 million VND/ounce (buy - sell), a decrease of 300,000 VND/ounce (buying price) and 400,000 VND/ounce (selling price) compared to the beginning of yesterday morning.

-Meanwhile, the price of gold rings is currently listed by Doji at 98.7 - 101.4 million VND/tael, down 900,000 - 700,000 VND/tael compared to early this morning.
+Meanwhile, the price of gold rings is currently listed by Doji at 98.7 - 101.4 million VND/ounce, a decrease of 900,000 - 700,000 VND/ounce compared to early yesterday morning.

-+ International gold price
++ International gold prices

-Following Mr Trump's tariff announcement, the US Dollar Index fell 0.4%, making gold cheaper for holders of other currencies.
+Following Trump's tariff announcement, the US Dollar Index fell 0.4%, making gold cheaper for holders of other currencies.

 (According to vtcnews.vn)